 \section{Science}

 The CSST Science Committee is organized to guide CSST scientific research and review top-level scientific policies.
-Four science centers have been established, i.e the Peking University Science Center, the NAOC (National Astronomical Observatories, Chinese Academy of Sciences) Science Center, the Yangtze River Delta Region Science Center, and the Guangdong-Hong Kong-Macau Greater Bay Area Science Center, to provide support platforms for the CSST scientific teams.
-The NAOC Science Center also serves as the CSST Joint Science Center, collaborating with the science centers to jointly plan and manage CSST scientific projects.
+Five science centers have been established, i.e the Peking University Science Center, the NAOC (National Astronomical Observatories, Chinese Academy of Sciences) Science Center, the Yangtze River Delta Region Science Center, the Guangdong-Hong Kong-Macau Greater Bay Area Science Center, and CSST Data Science Center, to provide support platforms for the CSST scientific teams.
+The NAOC Science Center also serves as the CSST Joint Science Center, collaborating with all the science centers to jointly plan and manage CSST scientific projects.

 Based on the CSST scientific objectives, CSST scientific teams will conduct extensive and in-depth scientific research in relevant fields, such as cosmology, galaxy and AGN, the Milky Way and nearby galaxies, stars, exoplanets, the Solar System objects, astrometry, and transients and variable sources.
 In this section, we discuss the scientific potential of the CSST in these fields.